Dr. Linus Wagner: Everything you told me, Mr. Jane, is total fiction, isn't it?

 "DIVE" Logline: An American naval officer is forced to pilot a Colombian cartel submarine loaded with cocaine into San Diego harbor.
 But there's something else on board.
 Tagline: Sub-text: Hidden between the lines.

-"COLUMBIA ROADS" Logline: US embassy investigator discovers Aurora prophecy that threatens civil war in the US.
+"COLUMBIA ROADS" Logline: US embassy investigator discovers prophecy that threatens the US.
 Tagline: All Roads lead to Columbia.
 Download -COLUMBIA ROADS-

 "SPYDER AND THE FLY" Logline: A black op team gets caught in its web of deceit.
 Tagline: "Come into my parlor said the Spyder to the Fly, but who was the Spyder and Who was the Fly?"